Bachelor of Arts (Communication)

 Are you interested in how people communicate and creating effective communication channels within organisations and between businesses and the public?
 With a Bachelor of Arts in Communication, you’ll be a confident and effective communicator with the skills to work in a variety of communication-focused roles.
-Upon successful completion of this qualification, you will be able to analyse and interpret complex communication issues and come up with creative solutions.
-You will also be able to undertake quantitative and qualitative research.

 This qualification will prepare you for a broad range of careers in the areas of public relations, communication management and more.

 This qualification is closed to new students.
 Check our Communication subject page to see what other qualifications we offer in this area:

 If you enrolled in this qualification before before 21 August 2018 you can continue to enrol in your next course from the 'Choose courses' tab as normal.

 Note, to be awarded this qualification you need to complete all the courses that make up the programme by the end of Trimester 1, 2023.

 You can also choose to transition to our new programme, OP701002 Bachelor of Applied Science (Communication).